 Supplemental Material is online only and should be separate from the main manuscript.
 The definition, review process, and full submission instructions for supplemental content are provided on Supplemental Material.

 The “Supplemental Material” item type should be used for all supplementary files.
-Supplemental content is not processed in the same way as the main manuscript, and source files are not required in all journals except BAMS.
+Supplemental content is not processed in the same way as the main manuscript, and source files are not required.
 Formatting requirements also do not apply.
 Authors should upload their supplemental content exactly as they intend it to appear for final publication online.

-Keywords will be selected by the author in Editorial Manager during the submission process and should not be included in the main manuscript file(s).
-For additional information and a preview of the taxonomy that will be available for selection see Keywords.
+The corresponding author will select between three and six keywords from a predefined classification taxonomy in Editorial Manager during the submission process.
+Keywords should not be included in the main manuscript file(s) and will be ignored if included within submission files.
+For additional information and a preview of the taxonomy that will be available for selection, see Keywords.